Guild Mortgage is one name you may have come across lately while searching for a mortgage.

 Guild Mortgage Started in San Diego

-- Originally known as Guardian Mortgage
+- Founded in 1960, originally known as Guardian Mortgage

-- Now a top-10 mortgage lender nationwide
+- Now a top-30 mortgage lender nationwide focused on retail lending

 Originally known as Guardian Mortgage, the company began in 1960 in San Diego, California, founded by Martin Gleich.